Medical Data Breach Compensation

-You can make a medical data breach claim if an organisation has failed to protect your personal data – regardless of whether or not you have suffered as a result of the breach.
+You can make a medical records data breach claim if an organisation has failed to protect your personal data – regardless of whether or not you have suffered as a result of the breach.
 However, where you have experienced financial, medical harm, anguish or anxiety, we can make a more significant case for lost medical records compensation.

 A medical data breach, such as an NHS data protection breach, can lead to both financial and identity theft.
 And the result of either of these can be devastating.
 With enough information, cybercriminals can apply for credit in your name, set up fraudulent bank accounts and access your existing accounts.

 Even if you haven’t lost out financially after a medical data breach, this doesn’t mean that there is no harm done.
 A personal data breach is a 21st-century version of being burgled.
 If a criminal came into your home and stole your private information, you would be distressed.
 So why should you feel any less upset at having your medical data taken?